 Academic programs offered by the school included Bioengineering, Chemical Engineering, Petroleum Engineering, Civil Engineering, Mining Engineering, Computer Engineering, Electrical Engineering, Engineering Science, Industrial Engineering, Materials Science and Engineering, Mechanical Engineering, and Nuclear Engineering.

-Research centres housed in the school include: University of Pittsburgh TOP 50
+Research centers housed in the school include:

 The Centre for Energy

 The Centre for Simulation and Modelling